-I Drank Over the Holiday and Now I'm Pregnant.
+I Drank Alcohol During Pregnancy.
 Is My Baby Okay?

-A few doctors claim that a glass of wine here and there won’t hurt, but the general rule is clear: no drinking when you’re pregnant.
-But what about before you even know you’re pregnant?
+A few doctors claim that a glass of wine here and there won’t hurt, but the general rule is clear: no drinking alcohol when you are pregnant.
+But what about before you even know you're pregnant?

 For me, I did the only thing I knew how to do.
-I scheduled an emergency appointment with my gynecologist and agonizingly told him that I had had one too many drinks the weekend before I got a positive pregnancy test.
-His words were soothing: “Don’t worry, that happens all the time.
+I scheduled an emergency appointment with my gynecologist.
+Thankfully, his words were soothing: “Don’t worry, this happens all the time.
 Before a missed period, there’s nothing you can do that will either hurt or help a pregnancy along.”

 I felt a sigh of relief, but couldn’t help but wonder – why doesn’t alcohol hurt a brand new pregnancy?